"...And Ten Benson" - Grant Morrison comics in UK Newsagents

 1988 - 1999

 The differences between the Direct Sale and newsstand copies are, in the vast majority of cases, limited to the contents of the corner box on the cover.
 For DC, between the late 70’s and 1993, newsstand copies have a barcode printed on the cover; Direct Sales copies do not – instead the corner box might say “DC - Where Legends Live”, have a Bat symbol, or list that issue’s creative team.
 From 1993, both copies have a barcode, but they’re different – the Direct Sales barcode contains publisher and title codes, the issue number, the cover number (whether the issue has any variants or not) and the printing.
-So a Direct Sales barcode that ends 00111 indicates (in reverse order) that this particular book is the first print of the main cover of issue #1.
+So a Direct Sales barcode that ends 00111 indicates that this particular book is number #1 in a series, that it carries the main cover, and that it's a first print.

 Here in Fascist Britain, newsstand copies were (generally speaking, there are some exceptions that fall outside of the scope of this article), not distributed.
-We also enjoyed widespread, mass market distribution of comic books through the 90’s via retailers like WH Smith, Menzies, Forbouys, etc., but all of these books, as imported by distributor Moore Harness, were US Direct Sales editions.
+At all.
+Both comic shops and the mass market newsagents like WH Smith, Menzies, Forbouys, etc. sold US Direct Sales editions.

 One big advantage the UK had over the US in this period was that, here in the UK, we got (almost) everything, everywhere.
-Growing up in Nothingsville, England, I could buy Direct Sales only books, Vertigo books, prestige format books, everything, from any number of local newsagents.
+Growing up in Nothingsville, England, miles away from the nearest comic shop, I could buy Direct Sales only books, Vertigo books, prestige format books, everything, from any number of local newsagents.
 Consequently, I think the unique damage that comic books inflicted on my particular generation is subtly different between Folks of a Certain Age on opposite sides of the Atlantic.

 I could, as you might imagine, talk about this shit all day, but you’re here to read about Grant Morrison comics right??
 So, here’s a survey of Grant Morrison comic books from 1988-1999, published in the USA but sold in the UK to any little bleeder who wanted them – Suggested for Mature Readers be damned – by their friendly neighbourhood corner shop.